 what is vulnerability?

-"Here I am – my frayed edges, my secrets, my fears, my affection."
+"Here I am – my frayed edges, my secrets, my dreams, me needs and wants, my fears, my affection."

 It builds trust, closeness and a sense of belonging – all essential ingredients for real connection.

 Relationships won’t thrive without it.